Wipro-Capstone-Project-Grp-9/ShopForHome/README.md

     4. users: _id, role, history (Array), name, email, salt, hashed_password, createdAt, updatedAt

 ### App Description:
+#   User roles.
+    1. User can login, register and logout.
-    1. user can view all products
+    2. User can view all products
-    2. user can view single product
+    3. User can view single product
-    3. user can search products and view products by category and price range
+    4. User can search products and view products by category and price range
+    5. User can increase / decrease the product quantity at the cart
+    6. User can apply discount to the product at cart
+    7. User can see the stock availability, also which are only few
-    4. user can add to cart checkout products using credit card info
+    8. User can add to cart checkout products using card info
-    5. user can register & sign in
+#   Admin roles.
-    6. admin can create, edit, update & delete products
+    9. Admin can create, edit, update & delete products.
-    7. admin can create categories
+    10. Admin can create categories.
+    11. Admin can also access the home, shop pages, along with dashboard facility
+    12. Admin can read & delete Users.
+    13. Admin can email to order stock if stock quantity is less than 10
-    8. admin can view ordered products
+    14. Admin can Manage products and users.
-    9. admin can change the status of a product (processing, shipped, delivered, etc.)

-6. <b>Deployed on</br> https://ecommerce-ak.herokuapp.com/
-7. raise a star to support me
+    15. Admin can bulk upload the csv data file into mongo db and fetch in the ui

+### Swagger Documentation
+    1. Open-source framework to design, build, document, and consume RESTful Web APIs
+    2. In our Shop For Home app the swagger documentation can be started by additional to the process of running the (npm run dev).
+    3. Open new tab in the browser, after the server start.
+    4. Type the url as http://localhost:5000/api-docs/
+    5. This will open the swagger documentation of Shop For Home app.